I am leaving care soon - what support I am entitled to from the Council as a care leaver?

 - Self-contained accommodation in the private rented sector

-Floating support can be provided by Horton Housing if needed to help you get settled into your tenancy and help with any problems.
+Floating support can be provided by the Council if needed to help you get settled into your tenancy and help with any problems.

 You can make an application to the Council’s housing register North Yorkshire Home Choice.